 SerializeToString() of the C++ implementation.

-std::string this is not suitable for embedded implementations.
-The standard string used dynamic memory allocation which is something we are trying to avoid.
+std::string.
+Strings are not suitable for embedded implementations.
+The standard std::string used dynamic memory allocation, which we are trying to avoid.

-serialzie() function.
-It is used to store the output of the serialization in.
-But as the name suggests it is an interface.
-The library provides no actual implementation for this class.
+serialize() function, where it is used to store the output of the serialization.
+But as the name suggests, it is an interface.
+The actual implementation which you use is the

-It is up to the user of this library to write an implementation of
+Prior to version 3.2.0, it was up to the user of this library to write an implementation of the

-WriteBufferInterface specific for their situation.
-Implementations could for instance be a simple array or you could write the data directly to a uart bus.
+WriteBufferInterface specific to their situation.
+Implementations could be a simple array, or you could write the data directly to a UART bus.
 The interface is simple and easily implemented.
 You can find more documentation on the required functions here.